RavidRo/TradingSystem/Documentation/Use Cases.md

 1. <ins>Member</ins>: chooses to open a new store.
 2. <ins>System</ins>: asks for the store information.
 3. <ins>Member</ins>: enters store_information.
-4. <ins>System</ins>: creates a new store with Member as the owner and Store_information as the store information.
+4. <ins>System</ins>: creates a new store with Member as the founder and Store_information as the store information.
 5. <ins>System</ins>: adds the new store’s reference to the member

 **Tests**: